LisaNicvert/PhDaxis02_camtrapHawkes/README.md

 This repository contains the code and data to reproduce the analyses and figures for my PhD axis using Hawkes processes to analyze camera trap data.

-It includes the code from Nicvert et al. (in press) (the standalone code for this article can also be found on [GitHub](https://github.com/LisaNicvert/camtrapHawkes) and is archived on [Figshare](https://doi.org/10.6084/m9.figshare.24552157.v3)).
+It includes the code from Nicvert et al. (2024) (the standalone code for this article can also be found on [GitHub](https://github.com/LisaNicvert/camtrapHawkes) and is archived on [Figshare](https://doi.org/10.6084/m9.figshare.24552157.v3)).

 The dataset published in this repository is a subset of the larger dataset described in Pardo et al. (2021) (see [data/camtrap_data/README.md](data/camtrap_data/README.md) for more details).